 While each syndrome has its own specialized characteristics, many share several common features, including skull deformities, midface deformities, wide-set or bulging eyes and a depressed nasal bridge.
 One common skull deformity that can occur with any of the syndromes is called a cloverleaf skull anomaly.
 The name comes from a tri-lobar skull shape that looks like a cloverleaf, accompanied by high forehead, prominent and wide-spaced eyes and low-set ears.

+Does your child need treatment for syndromic craniosynostosis in Beverly Hills?
+Dr. Yousseff Tahiri has treated countless children with this issue.
 Because the craniofacial features can be very similar for these types of syndromes, the presence of limb and hand abnormalities such as short limbs, fused fingers or extra fingers or toes can be a differentiating factor in determining the accurate diagnosis.

 Patients with syndromic craniosynostosis often have related health and developmental issues, reinforcing the need for coordinated, multidisciplinary care and access to a variety of pediatric subspecialists.